whomikeshin/ar_lite/README.md

 * Use methods to make appropriate queries or associations

 ##Core Methods
-* `all` - returns an array of objects for each row in corresponding table
+* `all` - returns an array of objects for each row in database
 * `find(id)` - returns a SQLObject corresponding to primary key
 * `where(params)` - takes a params hash as argument and returns an array of objects that match specified params